cs1302uga/cs1302-hw00/README.md

 ### Submission Steps

 You will not submit this assignment yet.
-Hang on to your code, you will need to use it soon.
+Hang on to your code, you will submit it soon.
-Make sure you understand the concepts needed for this exercise as all of them will be necessary for the first project.
+Make sure you understand the concepts needed for this exercise as all of them will be necessary for the next homework and the first project.

 <hr/>